 Step 1: Add Bones

-To add bones in Blender, we need to be in Object mode, which can be changed by hitting the Tab key or by selecting “Object Mode” from the drop-down list.
+To add bones in Blender, we need to be in Object Mode, which can be changed by hitting the Tab key or by selecting “Object Mode” from the drop-down list.

-After switching over to Object mode:
+After switching over to Object Mode, proceed as follows:

-1. Type “Shift+A” to open the Add menu.
+1. Hit “Shift+A” on your keyboard to open the Add menu.

 Back to Contents